seantansey/epic/README.md

 EPIC ride finder gives you the beta you need to realize your mountain biking bucket, helping you to make these special and adventurous rides a reality.

-EPIC ride finder © Hand crafted in Boulder, Colorado
+EPIC Ride Finder © Hand Crafted in Boulder, Colorado.
+2018 all rights reserved.

 [Deployed link](http://google.com/)